Holidays and Traditions

 We celebrate the promise of renewal from diverse perspectives on Easter Sunday.
 Historically, Unitarians did not believe that Jesus was the son of god, however Jesus is honored as an important prophet.
 Yet our faith has grown to include people with many religious beliefs, including those who do believe in the resurrection of Jesus.

 Spring Multigenerational Service

-We hold a multi-generational service in the spring, often in honor of Earth day.
-The Religious Exploration Council leads this effort and youth in the Religious Exploration Program participate.
+We hold a multi-generational service in the spring, sometimes in honor of Earth Day, more recently in honor of parents.
+The Religious Exploration Council leads this effort, and the service is designed for all ages.